AnanthavishnuSU/AnanthavishnuSU/README.md

 - 👋 Hi, I’m @AnanthavishnuSU
 - 👀 I’m interested in Physics
-- 🌱 I’m currently learning B.Sc.
-Physics Mathematics and Electronics
+- 🌱 I’m currently doing MS Physics
 - 💞️ I’m looking to collaborate on AI, Python, Microcontroller, Microprocessor...
-- 📫 How to reach me  ananthavishnu1804@gmai.com
+- 📫 How to reach me  ananthavishnu1804@gmail.com

 <!---
 AnanthavishnuSU/AnanthavishnuSU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.